 Waterfall has formed on Maletsunyane – a tributary of Orange Rive, which falls over the ledge of Triassic – Jurassic basalt.

 Often it is erroneously stated that this beautiful waterfall is the tallest (or second tallest) free-falling waterfall in this part of Africa.
 This is not true: for example, the longest drop of Tugela Falls (South Africa) is 411 m tall, Kalambo Falls (Zambia) are 221 – 235 m tall.

-Nevertheless Maletsunyane Falls have special qualities – natural setting of falls among tall cliff walls is very impressive, there opens a fine view on waterfall.
+Nevertheless Maletsunyane Falls have special qualities – the natural setting of falls among tall cliff walls is very impressive, there opens a fine view of waterfall.